Dog-Friendly Yarra Valley, VIC: Visiting with a Dog

 Ready for a day of wine tasting in VIP style!

-While we were guided through our tastings at different wineries (plus beer tasting at Watts River Brewery), Jeff made sure we were well looked after, plus that Schnitzel’s needs were not ignored while we were distracted, occasionally taking him outside for a walk and gourmet treats.
+While we were guided through our tastings at different wineries (plus a beer tasting), Jeff made sure we were well looked after, plus that Schnitzel’s needs were not ignored while we were distracted, occasionally taking him outside for a walk and gourmet treats.
 It’s the VIP touches like these that make this into a fabulous day out for both yourself and your pups.

 Dog with Laila and Me treats on Pooches and Pinot tour